star-whale/starwhale/docs/docs/reference/cli/dataset.md

 swcli dataset tag [OPTIONS] DATASET TAGS
 ```

-- This command adds or removes tags on the specified version of a dataset.
+- This command adds or removes tags on a specified dataset version.
 - `DATASET` argument uses the `Dataset URI` format which must include `/version/{version id}` part.
 - You can write one or more `TAG` arguments.
 - Options: